mainwp/mainwp-child/readme.txt

 = 2.0.29 - 9-22-15 =
 * Fixed: 404 error that occurs in case Links Manager extension is in use when child plugin is hidden
 * Fixed: Bug with detecting updates of hidden plugins (UpdraftPlus, BackUpWordPress, WP Rocket)
-* Fixed: Bug with overwriting Amazon S3 settings in BackUpWordPress plugin
+* Fixed: Bug with overwriting Amazon S3 settings in the BackUpWordPress plugin
 * Fixed: Bug with empty values for Text Link and Link Source options in Broken Links Checker Extension
 * Fixed: Bug with bulk repair action in Wordfence Extension
 * Fixed: Bug with incorrect File System Method detection